A Kind of Communion

 Rosenblum encourages her students to go inward for guidance, too, especially at field sites.
 “Go sit and listen.
 What does White Sands want you to know about it?” she asks them.
 What we hear, she tells them, informs the research directions we take.

 And Rosenblum has another way of offering guidance, to all Berkeley undergrads: Berkeley Connect, the campus-wide mentoring and professional development program that she began directing in July, after having overseen the CNR branch since 2015.
 Grad student mentors meet regularly with small groups of undergrads, fostering student-to-student dialogue to build community and help make Berkeley feel more manageable.
 The program annually reaches nearly 2,000 students in 13 departments across four colleges.

-For one CNR student, senior Sharon Buttimer, Berkeley Connect satisfied many needs: It was a place to talk informally about environmental issues, listen to other students discuss preprofessional struggles, and get reassurance that work experience before graduate school is a smart career strategy.
+For one CNR student, senior Shannon Buttimer, Berkeley Connect satisfied many needs: It was a place to talk informally about environmental issues, listen to other students discuss preprofessional struggles, and get reassurance that work experience before graduate school is a smart career strategy.

 Perhaps the ultimate expression of Rosenblum’s pedagogical creativity and concern for students’ inner development, however, is her course The Environment and the Self.
 She designed the curriculum for undergrad students made fearful and anxious by our era’s massive global climate and biological changes.

 Students spend the semester analyzing their own worldview and examining other perspectives, such as rational materialism, humanism, existentialism, nondualism, and spiritual wisdom traditions.
 Each student pulls their semester’s experiences together into a final project that can become their career foundation: a personal environmental worldview or “aspirational manifesto,” as Rosenblum calls it.